bobg/modver/Readme.md

 ## Installation and usage

-Install the `modver` command using Go 1.16 or later like this:
+Install the `modver` command like this:

 ```sh
 go install github.com/bobg/modver/cmd/modver@latest